HMPNK/HANNO/README.md

 ```

 ### Output files
-ALLMODELS-FINAL.bedDB -> Database of all transcript models and all assigned functional information
+ALLMODELS-FINAL.bedDB -> bed12 like Database of all transcript models and all assigned functional information
-BESTMODELS-FINAL.bedDB -> putative best scoring transcript model of a gene from above
+BESTMODELS-FINAL.bedDB -> putative best scoring transcript models for each transcript cluster from above
 BESTMODELS-FINAL.gtf -> same as above as gtf format
 BESTMODELS-FINAL.mRNA.fa -> corresponding mRNA sequences as fasta
 BESTMODELS-FINAL.CDS.fa -> corresponding CDS sequences as fasta